 Our week in San Francisco started with the inevitable 11-hour flight from London to San Francisco.

-By the time we landed in SFO, cleared border control (which took forever and there was me thinking the queues at JFK were bad) and took the BART into town, it was already around 5 in the afternoon.
+By the time we landed in SFO, cleared border control (which took forever.
+And there was me thinking the queues at JFK were bad) and took the BART into town, it was already around 5 in the afternoon.
 Time to check into our hotel, the Cova Hotel San Francisco.

 With the seven-hour time difference between San Francisco and London, 5pm there was actually midnight in London.
 No surprise we were already exhausted and longing for our bed.
 But we knew better than to give in.
 Also, we were curious to explore San Francisco at least a little straight away.

 After dumping our bags in the room, a quick freshen up and a change of clothes we were ready to hit town.
 Given the location of the hotel, we did as we were told and avoided Ellis Street.
-But we memorized the suggested route wrong and walked down O’Farrell Street instead of Geary Street, which wasn’t any better than Ellis Street.
+But we memorised the suggested route wrong and walked down O’Farrell Street instead of Geary Street, which wasn’t any better than Ellis Street.
 So, our very first experience of San Francisco was a fairly dodgy one.
-With random people urinating at street corners and frequent drug use.
+Random people urinating at street corners and frequent drug use.
 How’s that for a first impression?

 But once we got near Union Square, things started to look up.

 We continued towards the Ferry Building, in search of some food.

 Having done our research we knew that the ferry building was home to a food market, so heading that way seemed a good idea.
 However, we didn’t actually get that far.
 In Market Street we spotted Super Duper Burger.
 And what shall I say.
 It didn’t take us long to forget all about healthy eating intentions and get burger and fries for dinner.
 And when I say fries, I mean a proper portion of dirty fries, loaded with garlic and cheese.
 Which tasted great… but were also upsetting my stomach for the next 24 hours.
 Not my brightest idea.